 It’s the unassuming little area that flies under the radar when it comes to mentioning places we love but don’t be fooled, Miami has a whole lot of goodness to give.

-It’s quickly becoming a cultural and foodie hub on the Coast and so we’ve collated the top ten things locals love about Miami.
+Plus, the sweet little suburb is quickly becoming a cultural and foodie hub on the Coast and so we’ve collated sixteen reasons locals love Miami.

 The Walls Art Space Miami

 The Walls is a contemporary little art space aiming to serve as a hub of creativity, critical dialogue and innovative thinking.
 They run an annual program focused on monthly curated exhibitions, local artists in residence, event series, artist talks, publications and off-site projects.
 Everyone is welcome and it’s a great place to meet new pals.

 Kira and Kira

 So nice they named it twice.
 Despite the exceptional name, Kira and Kira has quickly become a local favourite due to its curation of sleek homewares perfectly suited to our beachside city.
 Owners Grason and Simone Kira are passionate about sustainable design and true craftsmanship and it shows in their stunning collection.
 Grab yourself a one of a kind piece to keep forever.